Understanding Call Routing

 - To a voicemail

-It is important to understand is that an existing phone number will likely answer the call if the device is turned off.
+It is important to understand that an existing phone number, such as a cell, will likely answer the call first with a voicemail or unavailable message if the device is turned off.

-For example, a cell phone will answer immediately with the phone's voicemail.
+For example, a cell phone that is busy (if you don't have call waiting) or off, it will answer immediately with the phone's voicemail.
 So if you have enabled routing to both extension and existing phone number, but your phone off, the extension will never ring because your phone's voicemail will pick up immediately.
+If the call is sent to voicemail on your forwarding line, that call is sent directly back to the voicemail in the vPhone and not to the phone line it was forwarded too.

 Some virtual PBX systems also answer the phone immediately, but they play a ringing sound to the caller, and then route the call to the user's device.
 This means routing to one of those phone numbers with vPhone will effectively bypass the extension as the other system will always 'answer' first - even though it doesn't appear that way.